Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Introduction

-\textit{Introduction---}The long coherence times and stability of trapped ions, make them a suitable choice for the experimental realization of quantum computing, quantum information processing applications~\cite{PhysRevA.76.052314}, and optical frequency standards~\cite{Ludlow2015}.
+The long coherence times and stability of trapped ions make them a suitable choice for the experimental realization of quantum computing, quantum information processing applications~\cite{PhysRevA.76.052314}, and optical frequency standards~\cite{Ludlow2015}.
 Information can be stored in the internal states of a single ion and also altered, using lasers to address different electronic transitions.
-Cooling the motion is an essential part of any such experiment involving trapped ions.
-Cooling is also important in experiments on the interaction of light and trapped atomic systems in which the spatial spread of the atom or ion has to be reduced well below the spatial spread of a focused light beam~\cite{piro2011,hetet2013,leong2016,alber2017}.
+Cooling the ion motion is an essential part of experiments involving trapped ions, where it reduces motion-induced decoherence.
+It is also crucial for experiments on the interaction of light and trapped atomic systems in which the spatial spread of the atom or ion has to be reduced well below the spatial spread of a focused light beam~\cite{piro2011,hetet2013,leong2016,alber2017}.
 Doppler cooling is typically used to cool the ion to temperatures close to the Doppler limit~\cite{wineland1979, leibfried2003quantum, budker2004atomic}, with more sophisticated methods such as resolved sideband cooling~\cite{PhysRevLett.62.403} or EIT cooling~\cite{Morigi2000, Roos2000} being employed to cool the ion down to its ground state of motion.